 • You think that you have no talent.
 There is a current theory that there is no such thing as talent – you get as good at something as the amount of time that you put in (more on this later).

 • You do not need to read music to play worship guitar.
 Many fine guitarists don’t.
 There is an old joke ‘How do you get a guitarist to be quiet?
 Put a piece of sheet music in front of him!”

-Many hundreds of people have passed through the ten-week worship leader guitar courses over the eleven or so years that we have been running them at HTB; Kensington Temple; St George’s, Holborn; St Mary’s, Bryanston Square; Jesus House for all the Nations and other churches.
+Hundreds of people have passed through the 10-week worship guitar courses over the fifteen or so years that we have been running them at HTB; Kensington Temple; St George’s, Holborn; St Mary’s, Bryanston Square; Jesus House for all the Nations and other churches.
 Some have gone on to lead worship at HTB and elsewhere, others have fallen by the (guitar-playing) wayside.

-On week one of the ten-week worship leader guitar course the students play their first song – even if they are complete beginners who have never even seen a guitar before.
+On week one of the 10-week worship leader guitar course the students play their first song – even if they are complete beginners who have never even seen a guitar before.

 When playing the guitar you train your two hands do two different jobs – the fingers of the left hand are making chord shapes and the right arm is bouncing up and down providing the rhythm.
 You will need to work on these two separate areas.